EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

     Take a look at the file content.
 You can find a line-by-line explanation under <https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/building-sample-app#write-the-dockerfile>

+    *Note*:  For building containers, hyper-v isolation is not available.
+The source image has to be changed, because the original image does not run on Windows Server 2025 in process isolation mode.
+Therefore, we need an image of a more recent operating system that runs in process isolation mode on Windows Server 2025.
+Alternatively, you could build the container on an older version of Windows Server.

-1. On the menu, clic **View**, **Terminal**.
+1. On the menu, click **View**, **Terminal**.
-1. In the TERMINAL pane, navigate to the directory, where the dockerfile resides.
+1. In the TERMINAL pane, create a new remote PowerShell session to PM-SRV1 and store it in a variable.

     ````powershell
+    $pSSession = New-PSSession PM-SRV1
+    ````

+1. Copy the source files of the sample application to PM-SRV1.

+    ````powershell
+    Copy-Item `
+        -Path `
+            C:\LabResources\Virtualization-Documentation\windows-container-samples\asp-net-getting-started\ `
+        -ToSession $psSession `
+        -Destination c:\LabResources\ `
+        -Container `
+        -Recurse
+    ````

+1. Enter the session to PM-SRV1.

+    ````powershell
+    Enter-PSSession $psSession
+    `````

+1. Navigate to the directory of the sample application with the dockerfile.

+    ````powershell
-    Set-Location .\windows-container-samples\asp-net-getting-started\
+    Set-Location C:\LabResources\asp-net-getting-started\
     `````

 1. Build the container from the dockerfile.